Marketing Analytics Blog | Adverity

 Post-click impulse conversions refer to a specific kind of consumer behavior in online marketing where a user makes an immediate purchase or commits to an action right after clicking on an ad, largely based on impulse rather than a premeditated decision.
 This term captures a scenario where the effectiveness of an ad is so high that it drives an instant conversion, which can often be attributed to compelling content, a strong call-to-action, or an appealing offer that triggers an impulsive reaction.

 To calculate, first, clearly define what constitutes an impulse purchase.
 Usually, this is defined as users who made a purchase within a specific time period of clicking on an ad, say, within 10 minutes.
-Then simply divide the total clicks by the total number of impulse conversions.
+Then divide the number of immediate conversions by the total number of clicks.

 Here’s the formula: